chunkhang/sabah/README.md

 **12.30 pm**

-* Fast food for lunch
+* Food court and Yoyo Cafe for lunch

 **1.30 pm**